nasirxo/HighEnerFit/README.md

 - Quickly iterating on fits with real-time feedback.
 - Producing publication-ready visualizations and results.

 Whether you're a physicist studying particle production or a student learning about data fitting, HighEnerFit provides the functionality you need in an accessible package.
-With its focus on usability and flexibility, it’s a valuable addition to any particle physics toolkit.
+With its focus on usability, HighEnerFit streamlines the analytical process, allowing you to focus on your research.